Ridwan0110/redu_logger/README.md

 # Codes...
 ```
+Here, the argument `is_main` is not used.
+This is crucial for Multi-Log to work properly.
+There can only be one main file, which will run the other files internally, and in their initialization of the logger, `is_main` has to be set to **False**.
+But we didn't set it here because it is set to **False** by default.
+There is more to setting up Multi-Log properly.
+Look into the wiki to learn more.

 ### Logging remotely:

 I once logged remotely for my one script, but never had to then.
-That's why the support and the method of logging remotely is a bit complicated and manual.
+That's why the support and the method of logging remotely are a bit complicated and manual.
 For remote logging to work, you need some sort of server.
 I used Flask, but I don't have the code on how I did that.
-So until I decide to create a server script for remote logging, you have to make a server that can communicate with this module for remote logging.
+So, until I decide to create a server script for remote logging, you have to make a server that can communicate with this module for remote logging.